UNINETTSigma2/documentation/training/events/hpc-nird-toolkit-user-course-nov-2021.md

 - users at University of Bergen and affiliated institutes: [register to hpcnews@uib.no](https://mailman.uib.no/listinfo/hpcnews)
 - users of Sigma3 services: [subscribe to Sigma2's newsletter](https://sigma2.us13.list-manage.com/subscribe?u=4fd109ad79a5dca6dde7e4997&id=59b164c7b6)

-**Dates: 2021 November 2, 3, 4 and 5 <
+**Dates: 2021 November 2, 3, 4 and 5
 Time: each day 09:00-13:00 with short breaks**
-Location: Video meeting (zoom) ,We use HackMD for asking questions (information will be send to registered participants via email) **Note, sessions will be recorded and made publicly available after the course!**
+Location: Video meeting (zoom), we use HackMD for asking questions (information will be send to registered participants via email). **Note, sessions will be recorded and made publicly available after the course!**

 Participants may choose the lectures which they are interested in.

 ## **Registration**

-The course is free of charge and is organised by the NRIS partners Sigma2, UiB, UiO & UiT .
+The course is free of charge and is organised by the NRIS partners Sigma2, UiB, UiO & UiT.
+**Registration deadline for the course is October 20th.**
 **Register your participation [here](https://skjemaker.app.uib.no/view.php?id=10882801)**